 London: Britain has stepped up security at airports after US officials said they were concerned that al Qaeda operatives in Syria and Yemen were developing bombs that could be smuggled onto planes.

 "We have taken the decision to step up some of our aviation security measures," Britain's transport ministry said.
 "The majority of passengers should not experience significant disruption."

 The United States requested tougher security at overseas airports with nonstop flights to its cities.

-A spokeswoman for Britain's transport ministry declined to give any further details on the security measures but a witness at London's Heathrow Airport boarding a flight to the United States said shoes, bags and electrical equipment such as laptops were being checked.
+A spokeswoman for Britain's transport ministry declined to give any further details on the security measures or to say whether the increased security was linked to the US concerns.

-Heathrow is the world's third busiest airport and the busiest in Europe, serving 191,200 passengers per day.
-American Airlines, Delta and United Airlines fly from the airport.
+Britain's Heathrow airport is the world's third busiest airport and the busiest in Europe, serving 191,200 passengers per day.

 © Thomson Reuters 2014